British Rail Class 52: Performance

-However, when it came to drawbar horsepower the Westerns in some respects were less capable than the equivalent diesel electric locomotives.
+However, in terms of drawbar horsepower the Westerns were in some ways less capable than similarly-powerful diesel electrics.
 Nock states "whilst the Westerns took their rightful place as fast and powerful locomotives it became evident that they were showing the same deficiency in actual power put forth at the drawbar as the [diesel-hydraulic] Warships had done.
 The highest output that came to my notice was a sustained 85 mph hauling 560 tons descending 1 in 1,320, which equates to 1,500 edhp (equivalent drawbar horsepower)".
-This is 56% of power at the flywheel, whereas for a diesel-electric one would normally expect a figure of 75 to 80%.
 A similar result was obtained when Clough & Beckett compared the performance of type 4 diesel locomotives (Classes 45/46/47/50/52) hauling trains up the ascent to Whiteball summit.
 They deliberately chose data to show each class in their best light and included a Western run which produced 1,775 edhp but they still concluded that "without doubt the Westerns get the wooden spoon; certainly not what one would expect from units of 2,700 bhp".
 The best performer was the Class 50, a 2700 hp diesel-electric locomotive: on one run this achieved 2,115 edhp.

 Despite this apparent limitation, the BR Western Region load-limit book gave the same 550 ton loading figure for both the Class 52 and Class 47 diesels over the South Devon banks between Newton Abbot and Plymouth.
 The reason for this is that, while the diesel-electric classes could produce high maximum tractive effort for limited periods, diesel hydraulics could produce significantly higher continuous tractive effort.

-Names and numbers
+Fleet list

 While the first Western was under construction, proposals for livery and names were prepared by the BR design panel.
 The D1000 series locomotives were to be named after famous West of England place names; the illustration from the portfolio shows D1000 bearing the name Cheddar Gorge.
 This was not followed in production, however, and the Westerns were named with general heraldic and regimental terms prefixed with the word "Western" as per the following table.

 Of the 74 locomotives built, 7 have survived to preservation.